Citizens Assisting Citizens

-CAC Team consists of volunteers who temporarily come together for the purpose of disaster assistance.
+Our non-profit Disaster Relief Organization consists of volunteers who temporarily come together for the purpose of disaster assistance.
 Rather than duplicate efforts of other relief organizations, we seek to fill unmet needs directly to victims and to organizations where possible.
 Delivering not just aid, but comfort.
 All proceeds go towards relief supplies and administrative expenses.
 We have no paid staff, executive or otherwise!

 No paid marketing.
 No paid staff.
 No BS.